 How CORVIX actually works

-CORVIX scores eight secular themes against seven weighted subsignals, reads the current macro regime, and shows the reasoning behind every number instead of a black-box output.
+CORVIX scores 17 secular themes against seven weighted subsignals, reads the current macro regime, and shows the reasoning behind every number instead of a black-box output.
 This page is the long version of that, including what the system does not do.

 Seven subsignals, IC-weighted